SoftSec-KAIST/Fuzzle/README.md

 ### Visualizing coverage results

 You can also visualize the code coverage results in the form of 2D maze, where each cell represents a function in the program.
-The script for visuaization takes maze array (.txt), coverage results (.gcov), and maze size as input and returns a png file.
+The script for visualization takes maze array (.txt), coverage results (.gcov), and maze size as input and returns a png file.